google-business-communications/bm-snippets-curl/README.md

 # Business Messages: curl snippets

-These code snippets demonstrate how to perform operations with the Business Messages API using curl commands.
+These code snippets demonstrate how to perform operations with the Business Messages API using curl from the command line.

 This project contains multiple examples.
 Each file contains a single operation with the Business Messages API.